MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_wfactivitycomp.md

  \-Debug \<SwitchParameter\>

  Displays programmer\-level detail about the operation performed by the command.
 The Debug parameter overrides the value of the $DebugPreference variable for the current command.
 This parameter works only when the command generates debugging messages.
-This parameter is also a [!INCLUDE[wps_2](../Token/wps_2_md.md)] common parameter.
+This parameter is also a Windows PowerShell common parameter.

  \-DisplayName \<String\>